k-boateng/CS32-final-project/README.md

 This app provides a gui that can be used to send messages between two friends on the same network.

 Instructions to Run.
-1. Ensure that both computers are on the same address
+1. Ensure that both computers are on the same network
 2. Run the server.py located in the network folder on one computer.
 3. Then run main.py on that same computer
 4. Before you run main.py on the second computer, change the "SERVER IP" in client.py to the ip address of your first compluter(The one currently running server.py)